-What are Internet, Hybrid, and Web-enhanced courses?
+What are Traditional, Internet, Hybrid/Blended courses?

 If you have questions about moving instruction online or even what counts as instruction, please contact Online Learning at the “Contact Us” link to the right.